 There are hundreds of Essential Oils, just as there are hundreds of plants in nature.

-But not all oils are the same, not all plants have the same properties, and even within the same plant, different oils can be extracted, with different properties and different benefits/risks.
+But not all oils are the same, not all plants have the same properties, and even within the same plant, there can be extractions of different oils, with different properties and different benefits/risks.

-That's why it can be quite expensive to have a certain essential oil, due to the need for specific raw materials, or the rarity of the plant in question.
+This is why a specific essential oil can be quite expensive, due to the need for specific raw material or the rarity of the plant in question.

 Making essential oils is like making wine.
-We use only grapes, or we can use anything.
+Do we only use grapes, or can we use everything?

-With the same plants we can try to extract several times, which clearly affects the quality and benefits extracted throughout the process.
+With the same plants, we can try to extract multiple times, which clearly affects the quality and the benefits extracted throughout the process.

 Does all this make sense to you?